South America, the unique wine tour to Argentina & Chile!

 The next estate on the program today is the high quality Viña Maquis.
 Here the outstanding micro climate is influenced by two rivers.
 The owners and the winemaker are quality conscious and environmental friendly and the landscape surrounding the vineyards is superb as is their Cabernet Franc.

-We will enjoy our lunch outdoor, in the shade of a tree, among the vineyards, at one of the wineries.
+We will enjoy our lunch outdoor, in the shade of an avocado tree, among the vineyards, at Viña Maquis.
 We will be served many delicious specialities together with several wines.
 Tasting wines while eating is often the best way to appreciate the wines.

 Late afternoon we will be back in Santa Cruz.
 Evening on your own.
 Feel like something different?
 Surprisingly, there is a sushi restaurant in the small town, just around the corner from the hotel!

 We continue to explore the beautiful valley of Colchagua.
-Today’s visits will be “European” with two wineries with strong ties to “the Old World”.
+One of today’s visits will be to a French owned winery with strong ties to “the Old World”.

 In the afternoon we will be back at our hotel.